A Universal Quantum Computer From Relativistic Motion

 To extract the result of applying $\hat{U}_{\bm{\theta}}$ to the initial state $\hat{\rho}_0$, one computes the expected values of certain observables $\hat{\mathcal{O}}_k$ (e.g. Pauli strings).
 In the QML setting, the above would constitute one round of training and there would be the additional step of running the parameter optimization routine with respect to a given loss function $\mathcal{L}(\bm \theta)$~\cite{Cerezo_Arrasmith_Babbush_Benjamin_Endo_Fujii_McClean_Mitarai_Yuan_Cincio_2021}.

-Our relativistic VQC possesses arbitrary 1-qubit rotations and an entangling gate, but it is still unclear if it represents a universal quantum computer --- that is, if it is capable of approximating any unitary operator arbitrarily well~\cite{Deutsch_Barenco_Ekert_1995}.
+Our RVQC possesses arbitrary 1-qubit rotations and an entangling gate, but it is still unclear if it represents a universal quantum computer --- that is, if it is capable of approximating any unitary operator arbitrarily well~\cite{Deutsch_Barenco_Ekert_1995}.
 The main obstacle to universality comes from the field interactions spreading entanglement out in all directions, resulting in a fully connected qubit configuration that could be too entangled to do useful computation.
-However, in Appendix~\ref{Appendix:Universality} we show that it is possible to efficiently compile entangling gates that act only on single qubit pairs by combining $N$ successive applications of the global entangling operator $\hat{U}_\tc{c}$ with local operations, proving that our relativistic VQC is indeed a universal quantum computer.
+However, in Appendix~\ref{Appendix:Universality} we show that it is possible to efficiently compile entangling gates that act only on single qubit pairs by combining $N$ successive applications of the global entangling operator $\hat{U}_\tc{c}$ with local operations, proving that our RVQC is indeed a universal quantum computer.
+Compilation of a universal gate set for running arbitrary, fixed quantum circuits with our framework is also possible using the same methodology.

 \lettersec{An Explicit Setup} We now consider an explicit setup in Minkowski spacetime where the qubits undergo circular motion while the local unitaries are applied and are inertial while interacting with a massless scalar field.
 We use an inertial time coordinate $t$ (lab coordinate time) and consider that the qubits undergo circular motion of radius $R$ and frequency $\omega_i$ while not interacting with the field.
 We also assume that their energy gap is the same, $\Omega_i = \Omega$.
 In this case, the trainable parameters become $\theta_i = \Omega \sqrt{1 - R^2 \omega_i^2}\Delta t/2$, where $\Delta t$ is the time of the qubits' free dynamics, as measured in the inertial time coordinate $t$.
-The training parameters $\vartheta_i$ and $\varphi_i$ still control the direction and magnitudes of the single-qubit rotations implemented during the qubits free evolution.
+The training parameters $\vartheta_i$ and $\varphi_i$ still control the direction and magnitudes of the single-qubit rotations implemented during the qubits' free evolution.

 After their free evolution, the qubits return to a state of motion at rest with respect to the lab frame undergoing trajectories $z^\mu_i(t) = (t,\bm x_i)$, where $\bm x_i$ denotes their spatial coordinates.
 For convenience we define \mbox{$L_{ij} = |\bm x_i - \bm x_j|$}.
-We assume that the field is in the vacuum state an that the qubits interaction with the field takes the shape of spacetime Gaussians
+We assume that the field is in the vacuum state and that the qubits' interaction with the field takes the shape of spacetime Gaussians

 where $T$ controls the interaction duration, $\sigma$ is the effective extension of the qubits, and $t_\tc{c}$ is the center of the interaction duration in time.
 We assume that the interaction lasts for $t_1<t<t_1 + 14T$, with $t_\tc{c} = 7T$.
 This ensures that less than a billionth of the support of $\Lambda_i(\mf x)$ is outside the time interval at which the entangling gate is applied to the qubits, and one can use asymptotic results~\cite{Perche_2024} for the computation of the channel $\mathcal{E}$.